guruvyasa/A-Quick-Java-Primer/simple_class_syntax.md

  * a constructor is a method which has the same name as theh class,Employee class has a method with name Employee.
  * this constructor gets called every time an employee object is created.
  * we had to use "this" in the constructor to disambiguate the variable names and instance names.
+ * numberOfEmployees is a static attribute of Employee, which get incremented every time an object is created

 Now we have another class called Company, which has employees